ljtill/bicep-cluster-api/README.md

 ### Getting Started

-Before deploying the Drupal resources, the parameters file `src/parameters/main.json` needs to be updated.
+Before deploying the Kubernetes resources, the parameters file `src/parameters/main.json` needs to be updated.

 #### Using locally with Azure CLI